uVMS installation, configuration and operation is demonstrated in the

 on Next buttons.

-If you already have SQL server running on your system, make sure that it allows Windows authentication.
+For newer versions of SQL server, or if you already have SQL server running on your system, make sure that it allows Windows authentication.
 Also, in order for uVMS installation program to create an empty uVMS database, make sure that "Local System" account has a sysadmin role or at least a "create database" priviledge.

 If Unreal Media and Archival servers aren't present on your system then